Featured

 RN vs BSN: What’s the Difference?

-Nursing as a career path offers a wealth of specialties and paths – from nursing at the bedside, to research, to education, to executive leadership and more.
+Nursing offers a wealth of job options and specialties — from tending to patients at the bedside, to conducting research, to providing education, to leading at the executive level and more.

-Depending on the path you choose, you may need different certifications and even levels of education.
-One question aspiring nurses often ask as they explore their options is ‘Is the BSN program an RN program?'
+Depending on the career path you choose, you may need different certifications and levels of nursing education.
+Aspiring nurses exploring their educational options often ask, “Is a BSN program an RN program?”

-Below, we break down how RN vs BSN credentials differ and explore if our RN to BSN program option might be the best choice for you.
+Here, we break down how RN vs. BSN credentials differ, touch on ADN vs. BSN differences, and explore whether our RN to BSN program may be the best choice for you.

-When comparing RN and BSN, first know that we are talking about a licensure versus a level of education.
-Let’s dive into this main difference between RN and BSN further:
+When comparing the RN vs. BSN differences, first know that we are talking about a licensure vs. a level of education.
+Let’s dive deeper:

 What is an RN?

-A registered nurse (RN) is a nurse who has completed all educational and examination requirements, and has been licensed to practice nursing in their state.
-You will also see ‘registered nurse’ as a job title or position.
+An RN is a registered nurse who has completed all educational and examination requirements.
+RNs are licensed to practice nursing in their state.
+Registered nurse is also a job title or position.

-The first step to become a registered nurse is to earn an associate degree or a bachelor's degree in nursing.
-Once completed, RN candidates sit for the NCLEX-RN Exam, administered by the National Council of States Board of Nursing.
-Registered nurse candidates apply for licensure in the state where they intend to practice, once testing and education requirements have been satisfied.
+The first step to becoming an RN is to earn a diploma or an associate or bachelor’s degree in nursing.
+Once you’ve completed your nursing program, you will sit for the NCLEX-RN Exam, administered by the National Council of State Boards of Nursing (NCSBN).
+Once testing and education requirements are satisfied, you can apply for licensure in the state where you intend to practice.

 What is a BSN?

-The main difference between RN and BSN is that a Bachelor of Science in Nursing (BSN) is an educational degree, rather than a licensure or job title.
+A BSN is an educational degree rather than a licensure or job title.

 Nurses can earn a BSN degree in one of two ways.
-You can pursue a BSN and RN at the same time through an entry-level program like Chamberlain’s 3-Year BSN degree.
-Alternately, you could become an RN through a diploma or associate degree program, and later return to school to complete your BSN degree through an RN to BSN online program.
+You can pursue a BSN and RN at the same time through an entry-level nursing program like Chamberlain’s 3-Year BSN degree.
+Alternately, you could become an RN through a diploma or an ADN nursing program, and later return to school to complete your BSN degree through an RN to BSN online program.

-Increasingly, a BSN degree is becoming the degree of choice for other reasons as well.
-Let’s further explore the difference between RN and BSN:
+Increasingly, a BSN degree is becoming the nursing degree of choice for other reasons as well.

 Why is the BSN becoming the Expected Degree?